fa0311/twitter-openapi/README.md

 ## License

-This project is dual-licensed under the following licenses:
+This project is dual licensed.
+You can choose one of the following licenses:

 - [Custom License](./LICENSE)
 - [GNU Affero General Public License v3.0](./LICENSE.AGPL)